nimashoghi/ece6254-presentation/slides.md

 - The atom types: which chemical elements are present in our material
 - The fractional coordinates: where each atom sits within the unit cell, using a 0-1 scale relative to the cell dimensions

-[click] Here you see a visualization of atoms within a single unit cell - this is our fundamental building block.

-[click] And this shows how that unit cell repeats infinitely to form the complete material structure.
-Our generative models need to learn how to create all three components while ensuring the resulting structure is physically stable.
 -->

 ---